troyhacks/MoonLight/docs/develop/drivers.md

 * offsets within the channels (RGBW and more like pan and tilt)
 * outputs[]: pins for leds drivers, outputs for Art-Net
 * lengths[]: nr of lights per output
-* driver[]: shows for each output for which driver it is ... 🚧
+* driver[]: shows for each output for which driver it is ... 🚧 as currenlty all drivers process all lights which sometimes is what you want (monitor on leds what is on moving heads) but not always

 ### driver.show